Painting abstract florals with a palette knife!

 I find that it is easier to do this if you are using a heavy bodied paint, but it’s not really necessary.
+(Here’s a link to my favorite heavy bodied acrylic paint: Liquitex Paint.)
 Keep in mind that there is no wrong way to do this and every artist has their own little quirks and tricks when creating.
 Don’t be afraid.
 Just do it!
 Go get a knife, some paint, and a surface you’d like to use and try it.
 You have nothing to lose and lots happiness to gain!

 I hope this little bit of information is helpful to you, and that you will give it a try!
 I’d love to see the flowers you paint with your palette knife!
-You can contact me below with any questions you might have.
+Leave a comment below with any questions you might have.
 I want you to enjoy creating your own happy painting and be creatively confident!